-- When [On:Func/Ctrl] is set, you can press the < >> button to view the multiple exposures taken so far or delete the last single exposure (p.254). - The shooting information for the last shot will be recorded and appended to the multiple-exposure image.
+- When [On:Func/Ctrl] is set, you can press the <> button to view the multiple exposures taken so far or delete the last single exposure (p.254). - The shooting information for the last shot will be recorded and appended to the multiple-exposure image.

-- The image-recording quality (image size and JPEG quality), ISO speed, Picture Style, high ISO speed noise reduction, and color space, etc. set for the first single exposure will also be set for the subsequent exposures. - During multiple exposure shooting, the settings of [1: Lens aberration correction], [2: Auto Lighting Optimizer], and [2: Highlight tone priority] will be automatically switched to [Disable]. - If [1: Picture Style] is set to [Auto], [Standard] will be applied for shooting. - With [On:Func/Ctrl] and [Additive] set, the noise, irregular colors, banding, etc. of the image displayed during shooting may differ from the multiple exposure image recorded in the end. - With multiple exposures, the more exposures there are, the more noticeable the noise, irregular colors, and banding will be. - If [Additive] is set, the image processing after taking the multiple exposures will take time.
-(The access lamp will light up longer.) - If you perform Live View shooting with [Additive] set, the Live View function will stop automatically when the multiple-exposure shooting ends. - In step 8, the brightness and noise of the multiple-exposure image displayed during Live View shooting will be different from the final multiple-exposure image recorded. - If [On:ContShtng] is set, let go of the shutter button after shooting the set number of exposures. - Doing any of the following will cancel the multiple-exposure shooting: Setting the power switch to <OFF>, replacing the battery, replacing the card, or switching to movie shooting. - During multiple exposure shooting, [Clean now the part of the clean now the part of the part of the clean now the part of the clean now the part of the pa - If you switch the shooting mode to <C1>, <C2>, or <C3> during shooting, multiple-exposure shooting will end. - If you connect the camera to a computer, multiple-exposure shooting will not be possible.
+- The image-recording quality (image size and JPEG quality), ISO speed, Picture Style, high ISO speed noise reduction, and color space, etc. set for the first single exposure will also be set for the subsequent exposures. - During multiple exposure shooting, the settings of [□1: Lens aberration correction], [□2: Auto Lighting Optimizer], and [□2: Highlight tone priority] will be automatically switched to [Disable]. - If [1: Picture Style] is set to [Auto], [Standard] will be applied for shooting. - With [On:Func/Ctrl] and [Additive] set, the noise, irregular colors, banding, etc. of the image displayed during shooting may differ from the multiple exposure image recorded in the end. - With multiple exposures, the more exposures there are, the more noticeable the noise, irregular colors, and banding will be. - If [Additive] is set, the image processing after taking the multiple exposures will take time.
+(The access lamp will light up longer.) - If you perform Live View shooting with [Additive] set, the Live View function will stop automatically when the multiple-exposure shooting ends. - In step 8, the brightness and noise of the multiple-exposure image displayed during Live View shooting will be different from the final multiple-exposure image recorded. - If [On:ContShtng] is set, let go of the shutter button after shooting the set number of exposures. - Doing any of the following will cancel the multiple-exposure shooting: Setting the power switch to <OFF>, replacing the battery, replacing the card. or switching to movie shooting. - During multiple exposure shooting, [Clean now the] or [Clean manually] under [§ 3: Sensor cleaning] cannot be selected. - If you switch the shooting mode to <C1>, <C2>, or <C3> during shooting, multiple-exposure shooting will end. - If you connect the camera to a computer, multiple-exposure shooting will not be possible.
 If you connect the camera to a computer during shooting, multiple-exposure shooting will end.